JorgePe/LEGO-TicTacToe-Robot/README.md

 This is a LEGO Robot I made to put in use a python script I made in a python course.

-The LEGO hub is running pybrick so code is in fact micropython but it is essentially the same.
+The LEGO hub is running [pybricks](https://pybricks.com/) so code is in fact micropython but it is essentially the same.

 A video of the first working version: